Class 42J-SE 11/10/1942 2nd Lt. 0793705 Petersburg, VA

 Unit: 99th Fighter Squadron of the 332nd Fighter Group

-Awards: Distinguished Flying Cross, Air Medal with three Oak Leaf Clusters, European-African-Middle Eastern Campaign Medal, Air Force Commendation Medal, Air Force Distinguished Unit Citation, National Service Defense Medal, WWII Victory Medal, Congressional Gold Medal
+Awards: Distinguished Flying Cross, Air Medal with three Oak Leaf Clusters, European-African-Middle Eastern Campaign Medal, Air Force Commendation Medal, Air Force Distinguished Unit Citation, National Service Defense Medal, WWII Victory Medal, bronze replica of the Congressional Gold Medal

 Pilot roster listing

 Like many children who grew up during the post-World War I golden age of aviation, young Howard Baugh dreamed of earning his wings and a seat in the cockpit.
 But a country mired by systemic racism severely restricted the opportunities for Baugh, and all people of color, and as a young man he faced a harsh reality that this vision of flight may never come true.